saifrahmed/S3_File_Uploader/README.md

 # S3 File Uploader for Windows CLI.
-Basic Windows (local) file to Amazon-S3 uploader.
+Basic *file to Amazon-S3* uploader.

 Features:
  - No need for Amazon AWS CLI